denko-rb/lgpio/README.md

 - [x] SPI

 ## Extra Features, based on LGPIO
+- [x] `LGPIO.gpio_read_pulses_us` rapidly polls for a sequence of input pulses, with an optional reset output pulse at the start.
+Used for DHT class or similar sensors.
+See example in `examples/dht.rb`.
 - [x] WS2812 over SPI
   - Only outputs on a SPI MOSI pin.
 Must be able to set SPI clock frequency to 2.4 MHz.
 - [ ] Bit Bang SPI